-Asian influences, like the delicious Dak from Akma, are mixed with the power of Latin food (La Arepera or Paco’s Tacos) or the flavours of the house: La del Pulpo or Jaleo.
+Asian influences, like the delicious Dak from Akma, are mixed with the power of Latin food (La Arepera or Paco’s Tacos) or the flavors of the house: La del Pulpo or Jaleo.
 And when you finish, you can complete the day with a little shopping in Fuencarral Street.
 The best brands await you!

 THE MERCADO DE SAN ANTÓN

-But perhaps the most authentic market, the one that preserves its neighbourhood essence intact, is the Mercado de Antón Martín.
+But perhaps the most authentic market, the one that preserves its neighborhood essence intact, is the Mercado de Antón Martín.
 Fishmongers, butchers, and charcuterie shops with generations of history can be found along with small bars from many corners of the world.